-b.
+- b.
 Service Plan Development Safeguards.
-Select one:

-Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

-Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+Select one: - Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

-The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+The State has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
 Specify:

-The case management agency develops the person-centered service plan & can only provide other waiver services to the person if there is no other willing provider in the geographic area, as defined by DOM.
-As 100% of person-centered Plans of Services & Supports (PSS) are approved by the Division of Medicaid, case management agencies cannot provide other services to waiver participants without the express permission of DOM.
-Oversight of waiver processes & periodic evaluations are completed by DOM Office of Long Term Care and Office of Financial & Performance Review.
+The case management agency develops the person-centered service plan and can only provide other waiver services to the person if there is no other willing provider in the geographic area, as defined by DOM.

-Service plan development is a component of the Case Management service.
-Once completed, each service plan is submitted for review & is the fundamental tool by which the State ensures the health/welfare of waiver persons participating in the E&D Waiver.
+The plan of services and supports, otherwise known as the PSS, is the fundamental tool by which the State ensures the health and welfare of waiver persons participating in the E&D Waiver.
 The process for developing a waiver person's PSS requires the plan to be based on a comprehensive assessment process.
-A registered nurse & a licensed social worker along with the waiver person, and interested parties as requested by the person, are jointly responsible for determining the waiver person's needs, preferences, and goals through a person centered planning process.
+A registered nurse and a licensed social worker along with the waiver person, and interested parties as requested by the person, are jointly responsible for determining the waiver person's needs, preferences, and goals through a person centered planning process.
 The PSS includes a comprehensive emergency preparedness plan specific to meet the person's needs.